PixoVR/pixo-golang-server-utilities/README.md

 # pixo-golang-server-utilities
-A collection of packages used for streamlining API development
+A collection of useful libraries for streamlining the development of golang servers